-This section lists the packages needed to build Paradyn on Unix systems: some Windows NT differences are mentioned here, but see Section 11.5 for details.
+This section lists the packages needed to build Paradyn on Unix systems: some Windows differences are mentioned here, but see Section 11.5 for details.
 For each package, we list where in the Paradyn source code the package is needed, the version of the package currently used, how to get the package, and some additional information.
 If you notice any packages that we have missed listing below, please let us know.

-☐ gcc/g++:
+gcc/g++:

-- Where used: compiling all of Paradyn. - Version: gcc-2.95.
-We currently build using 2.95.3 for all platforms; Paradyn may compile with gcc-2.96 (the so-called "Red Hat gcc"), or with gcc-3.0.1, but it will be unable to instrument binaries created with these compilers. - How to get: ftp://ftp.gnu.org/gnu/gcc/gcc-2.95.tar.gz (or other suitable version). - Comments: close to impossible to work without a good C++ compiler.
-We use some non-standard features (such as long long), which may not be supported by other compilers. - Windows NT: Visual C++ 6.0 is used instead.
+- Where used: compiling all of Paradyn. - Version: We currently build using gcc 3.2.2; Paradyn may compile with gcc-2.95, gcc-2.96 (the so-called "Red Hat gcc"), or with gcc-3.0, but we support gcc 3.2.2 and recommend using it for its improved standards compliance and reliability. - How to get: ftp://ftp.gnu.org/gnu/gcc - Comments: close to impossible to work without a good C++ compiler.
+We use some non-standard features (such as long long), which may not be supported by other compilers. - Windows: Visual C++ 6.0 or 7.0 (VC.NET) is used instead.
 Compiling Paradyn with gcc/g++ is still untested on this platform.

-☐ GNU make:
+GNU make:

-- Where used: building all modules in Paradyn - Version: currently using make-3.74 - How to get: http://wuarchive.wustl.edu/systems/gnu/make-3.74.tar.gz - Comments: we use includes, conditional defines, and other features specific to GNU-make. - Windows NT: nmake is used instead, which has a different syntax and capabilities, necessitating a separate set of make configuration files called nmake.config, nmake..tmpl.
-These configuration files may be deleted if you're not working with Windows NT).
+- Where used: building all modules in Paradyn - Version: currently using make-3.74 - How to get: ftp://ftp.gnu.org/gnu/make-3.74.tar.gz - Comments: we use includes, conditional defines, and other features specific to GNU-make. - Windows: nmake is used instead, which has a different syntax and capabilities, necessitating a separate set of make configuration files called nmake.config, nmake..tmpl.
+These configuration files may be deleted if you're not working with Windows.